 It is possible to increase the power of graphics cards.
 There are several utilities that can be used to achieve this, such as EVGA’s Precision, RivaTuner, AMD Overdrive, and Zotac Firestorm.
 A marked increase in performance in synthetic benchmarks will often result from overclocking a graphics processing unit.
 Sometimes it can be possible to see that a graphics card is being pushed beyond its limits before any permanent damage is done by observing on-screen artifacts or unexpected system crashes.

-You should be aware of how the graphics card associated features before going to overclock it because the compatibility may becomes the biggest issue here.
-If the processor is not according to the GPU requirements, you can get hardware failure because VRAM and GPUs altogether determines the performance and define how to overclock up to which extent.
+You should be aware of how the graphics card associated features before going to overclock it because compatibility may become the biggest issue here.
+If the processor is not according to the GPU requirements, you can get hardware failure because VRAM and GPUs altogether determine the performance and define how to overclock up to which extent.

 How Much Can The GPU Overclock Affect Performance?

 It is probably the most common question people want to know, well, the answer is really simple, you can push your GPU up to the required standard, how much can you push your system to get those results but keep in mind, never get hasty if you are planning to start GPU mining for the first time or you don’t know about the manual settings.

 What to do Before You Overclock Your GPU?